Movimiento al Socialismo: Ideology

 Morales has defined socialism in terms of communitarianism, stating in a 2003 interview that in the "ayllu people live in community, with values such as solidarity and reciprocity'.
 Regarding the question of national identity, MAS-IPSP borrows discourse from the katarista tradition and from the indigenous peoples' movement in eastern Bolivia, criticizing the modern nation state as a failed construct of 'internal colonialism' and inherently racist.
 Thus the movement seeks to construct a plurinational state based on autonomies of the indigenous peoples.
 In the MAS-IPSP discourse 'nation' and 'people' are often equated, whilst the oligarchy is portrayed as anti-national.

 The katarista discourse was not a feature of the ideological profile of the IPSP at the time of its foundation.
-IPSP surged as a movement of the peasantry, amongst colonizers and coca growers.
-The katarista discourse was absorbed later, largely borrowed from Félipe Quispe's rhetoric from the struggles of 2000.
+IPSP surged as a movement of the peasantry, amongst colonizers Andrea coca growers.
+The katarista discourse was absorbed later, largely borrowed from Felipe Quispe's rhetoric from the struggles of 2000.
 However, unlike Quispe, the MAS-IPSP never went as far as to create an exclusively indigenous political profile, and Morales maintained that an alliance with non-indigenous actors and the middle classes was a necessity.
 The seventh congress of MAS-IPSP, held in January 2009, approved a document titled "Communitarian socialism to liberate Bolivia from the colonial state", envisioning the path of a 'cultural and democratic revolution' in Bolivia.

+In a 2005 programme MAS set out its main and national objective:

+"The main and national objective of the MAS economic program is to improve the conditions and quality of life of all Bolivians.
+A process of changing the development pattern will begin due to the failure and negative balances left by State Capitalism and Neoliberalism.
+The productive, dignified and sovereign State will be built based on the current characteristics of the country: structural heterogeneity, regional asymmetry, political, economic and social exclusion, and high levels of poverty and human degradation."